chromy/ink-proof/README.md

 Ink test cases live under the [ink](ink) directory.
 They consist of a `story.ink` file (for example [ink/I002/story.ink](ink/I002/story.ink)), an [input.txt](ink/I002/input.txt) file, an expected output file named [transcript.txt](ink/I002/transcript.txt), and metadata in a file named [metadata.json](ink/I002/metadata.json).

 Json test cases live under the [bytecode](bytecode) directory.
 They consist of a `.json` file (for example [bytecode/B005/story.json](bytecode/B005/story.json)), an [input.txt](bytecode/B005/input.txt) file, an expected output file named [transcript.txt](bytecode/B005/transcript.txt), and metadata in a file named [metadata.json](bytecode/B005/metadata.json).

 ## Compiler and runtime drivers
 `ink-proof` can test both Ink compilers and Ink runtimes.
-To do this it uses small shim programs which wrap each compiler or runtime to provide a consist interface.
+To do this it uses small shim programs which wrap each compiler or runtime to provide a consistant interface.
 These shim programs live in the [driver](driver) directory.

 Compiler drivers are named with the suffix `_compiler_driver`, for example [inklecate_v0.9.0_compiler_driver](drivers/inklecate_v0.9.0_compiler_driver).